tams-cso/hacktams-registration/README.md

 ## Execution

-To develop the app, simply use the `yarn start` command, and it will use nodemon to create a server that will listen for changes.
+To develop the app, simply use the `yarn start` command, and it will use chokidar and listen for changes.

 ## Build